rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/build_iso.md

 ### `iso.rootfs`

-A list of sources (luet package, container image or local path) to install in the rootfs.
+A list of sources in uri format (luet package, container image or local path) [ "channel", "docker", "oci", "dir", "file" ] to install in the rootfs.
 The rootfs will be squashed to a `rootfs.squashfs` file

 ### `iso.uefi`

-A list of sources (luet package, container image or local path) to install in the efi FAT image or partition.
+A list of sources in uri format (luet package, container image or local path) [ "channel", "docker", "oci", "dir", "file" ] to install in the efi FAT image or partition.

 ### `iso.image`

-A list of sources (luet package, container image or local path) to install in ISO filesystem.
+A list of sources in uri format (luet package, container image or local path) [ "channel", "docker", "oci", "dir", "file" ] to install in ISO filesystem.

 ### `iso.label`